Free Fall (2013 film): Soundtrack

 Free Fall: Original Soundtrack was composed by Dürbeck & Dohmen, and released via digital download by MovieScore Media and AWAL on 21 May 2013.

 Sequel

 On May 19, 2015, Max Riemelt confirmed that planning about a possible sequel to Free Fall was underway.
 In late 2016, the website freefall2.com was launched to inform the audience about the conception of a potential sequel.
-Independent producers kurhaus productions are planning to produce a sequel Free Fall 2 with the same main cast and Stephen Lacant as director.
-The projected budget of three million Euros will be financed by crowdfunding.
-The campaign began on March 19, 2017 on Indiegogo.